 Although you should keep your dehumidifier going all year long, now is the time when you are really going to feel it working.
 Make sure the dehumidifier is clean and operating properly; indoor moisture levels should be between 30 and 50%.

 WEEKEND #2: Clean the deck.
 This is the perfect home improvement weekend to clean and brighten the surface of your deck so it will be ready when you are, since you'll want to be spending every day outside on your deck.
 Start by giving the deck a good sweeping.
-If the finish is in good condition, and you don't see any signs of peeling, blistering, or cracking, go ahead a give the deck a good cleaning with a deck cleaner.
-Two products that work very well for freshening up the look of a deck are Flood Dekswood Cleaner and Brightener and Flood CWF-Ultralast Premium Wood Cleaner.
+If the finish is in good condition, and you don't see any signs of peeling, blistering, or cracking, go ahead and give the deck a good cleaning with a deck cleaner .

-The CWF-Ultralast will restore grayed and weather beaten wood to its natural color.
-It also works great on composite decking materials and vinyl siding.
-If the deck finish looks worse for the wear, strip off the existing finish to get a fresh surface, make any necessary repairs and then refinish with a good quality stain.
+If the deck finish looks worse for the wear, strip off the existing finish to get a fresh surface, make any necessary repairs and then refinish your deck with a good quality stain.
 Your choices for color are limited only by your backyard imagination!

 WEEKEND #3: Happy Earth Day!
-In the early 60's, Senator Gaylord Nelson was overwhelmed by the political non concern of the state of our earth and knew something needed to be done to help our planet.
+In the early '60s, Senator Gaylord Nelson was overwhelmed by the political non-concern over the state of our earth and knew something needed to be done to help our planet.
 After speaking publicly across the United States about our environment for almost a decade, he noticed that people were waking up to the sad situation.
 He then organized the first real grassroots campaign to help stop the degradation of our earth's resources and environment in 1970, which is still going strong today.

-Find out how your community is celebrating Earth Day and pitch in with a few improvements of your own.
+Find out how your community is celebrating Earth Day and pitch in, or try out a few green home improvements of your own.
 And remember, it doesn't have to be Earth Day to celebrate the wonder of our planet.
 Look around Envirolink's website for ways you can conserve everyday.

 WEEKEND #4: Lighten up spring decor.
 Now that the weather has warmed up and the days are longer, let your home's interior reflect what is happening outside.
 Change out heavy, dark toned winter linens, bedding and towels for ones that are light weight and softer in color.
 Your draperies can also be more seasonally appropriate.